“It isn’t enough to talk about peace. One must believe in it. And it isn’t enough to believe in it. One must work at it.” – Eleanor Roosevelt

 “People in my community were being killed and no one was doing anything about it.
 So I did.”
 Bria Smith, President of the Milwaukee Youth Council; Board Member, March for Our Lives

 According to Gulalai Ismael, “Movements are started when a person is triggered.”
-Ismael grew up in environment where jihadists were recruiting youth for the military.
+Ismael grew up in an environment where jihadists were recruiting youth for the military.
 That’s when she was activated.
 She was 12 years old.
 She’s now 30.

 In Milwaukee, where African Americans make up almost half the population and the poverty rate is nearly as high, Bria Smith, now 19 years, galvanized her community to speak out against gun violence.
 Tired of witnessing her friends and family killed by guns, she became the leading voice for change inside and outside her community to raise awareness of her community’s, and many other’s, plight.